A Majorization-Minimization Gauss-Newton Method for 1-Bit Matrix Completion

-This problem is a variant of the classical matrix completion problem, in which one directly observes the entries $\theta_{ij}^*$ for $(i,j) \in \Omega$.
-Indeed, in some applications, one can only observe some stochastic value $y_{ij}$ that is non-linearly related to the underlying value $\theta_{ij}^*$.
-For example, in the Netflix challenge, a famous collaborative filtering task, the goal was to predict the missing entries of a ratings matrix whose observed entries were integers ranging from one to five.
-In the simplest model for recommendation systems, user responses take only two values: ``like" or ``dislike", leading to a 1-bit matrix completion problem.
-Additional applications involving completion of partially observed binary matrices include incomplete survey data \citep{survey} and quantum state tomography \citep{quantum}.
+This problem is a variant of the standard matrix completion problem, in which one directly observes the entries $\theta_{ij}^*$ for $(i,j) \in \Omega$.
+In some applications, one can only observe a stochastic value $y_{ij}$ that is non-linearly related to the underlying value $\theta_{ij}^*$.
+For example, in the Netflix challenge \citep{koren2009matrix}, the goal was to predict the missing entries of a rating matrix whose observed entries were integers ranging from one to five.
+In the simplest model for recommendation systems, user responses take on only one of two values: ``like" or ``dislike", leading to a 1-bit matrix completion problem.
+Additional applications involving completion of partially observed binary matrices include quantum state tomography \citep{quantum} and link prediction in network analysis \citep{liben2003link}.

-Assumptions are needed on both the underlying matrix $\M{\Theta}^*$ and the subset $\Omega$ of observed entries to ensure that this 1-bit matrix completion problem is well-posed.
-Intuitively, the matrix $\M{\Theta}^*$ needs to be de-localized, or not overly ``spiky", so that the observed entries provide sufficient information to accurately estimate all of $\M{\Theta}^*$.
-Here, we adopt the notion of matrix spikiness from \cite{spikiness}.
-For a non-zero matrix $\M{\Theta} \in \Real^{m \times n}$, its spikiness ratio $s(\M{\Theta})$ is defined as